Open In Colab

 Input data

-Two configuration files are supplied, md_springs.dat and md_constraints.dat, one for each model.
-The format of these files is
+Two configuration files are supplied, DATA/md_springs.xyz and DATA/md_constraints.xyz, one for each model.
+These files are in extended XYZ format, and look like this:

 n